tgerakitis/discord-music-bot/README.md

 1. Clone this repository.
 2. Copy the contents of [`.env-template`](.env-template) into a file called `.env` in the root and set your bot token.
-3. Run `docker-compose up --build` in the root directory to start the bot.
+3. Run `docker compose up --build` in the root directory to start the bot.
 4. Use the provided debugger settings for VS Code in [`.vscode/launch.json`](.vscode/launch.json).

 **Note**: For local development the default `COMMAND_PREFIX` is set to `!!`